lewisc4/Emotion-Detection/README.md

 After the dataset has been downloaded, you can run `python3 make_datasets.py` to extract the training and testing files.
 By default, the Kaggle dataset should be downloaded and unzipped in the [`cli`](/cli) directory.
 However, you can override this via the script's `--input_data_dir` argument.
 By default, the output files will be stored in the `cli/dataset/fer2013` folder, which contains the `train.csv`, `public_test.csv`, and `private_test.csv`.
 However, you can override this via the script's `--output_data_dir` argument.
 After the `cli/dataset/fer2013` folder and files have been created, the downloaded dataset is no longer needed and the training script can be run (see below).

-## Training A Model
+## Training
+The [`train.py`](/cli/train.py) script is used to train a model and save it to a specified directory, which is created if it doesn't exist.

 ### Hyperparameters
-The available hyperparameters for fine-tuning the ResNet model can be found in [`emotion_detection/utils.py`](/emotion_detection/utils.py).
+The available hyperparameters for fine-tuning the ResNet model can be found in [`utils.py`](/emotion_detection/utils.py).
 By default, a large majority of the hyperparameters are inherited from the ResNet model's original parameters.
 The default model is `microsoft/resnet-18`.
 Useful parameters to change/test with are:

 * `data_dir` <- Folder where the dataset is stored (`cli/dataset/` by default).
 See [**Downloading The Dataset**](https://github.com/lewisc4/Emotion-Detection/blob/main/README.md#downloading-the-dataset) for more.
-* `output_dir` <- Where to save the model to (defaults to `cli/outputs/`)
+* `output_dir` <- Where to save the model (created if it doesn't exist)
 * `test_for_val` <- Whether to use the test set for validation or not.
 If not, a subset of the training data is used.
 * `test_type` <- Uses either public test set (`public_test.csv`) or the private test set (`private_test.csv`) if the test set is used for validation.
 * `percent_train` <- What percentage of the training dataset should be used for training, if a subset is used as a validation set.